 Dynamic pricing strategies are becoming more popular.
 They are used by airlines, retailers, e-commerce companies, and transport providers, to name a few.
 The main benefits of real time pricing include increased control in pricing strategy, better stock management, and more revenue.

 However, implementing pricing intelligence without the appropriate tools requires extensive resources.
 For example, large scale data acquisition raises challenges that can only be solved with powerful data gathering solutions.
-To solve this issue, companies choose reliable data gathering tools, such as Real-Time Crawler.
+To solve this issue, companies choose reliable data gathering tools, such as E-Commerce Scraper API.